subinbean/expert-attribution-annotation-interface/README.md

 ### Running the app

 First, create a `.env` file in the root directory with a `PORT=` variable to specify what port you want the server to run as well as `MONGODB_URI=` variable to connect to a MongoDB database.
 Then, use `npm run dev` in the root folder to start the backend server.
-Finally, use `npm run` inside the frontend folder to start the frontend.
+Finally, use `npm start` inside the frontend folder to start the frontend.

 ### Stack